bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-10-13-newsletter.md

 - [Bitcoin Core #20487][] adds a `-sandbox` configuration option that can be used to enable an experimental system call (syscall) sandbox.
-  When the sandbox is active, the kernel will terminate Bitcoin Core if it makes any syscalls other than those on a per-process whitelist.
+  When the sandbox is active, the kernel will terminate Bitcoin Core if it makes any syscalls other than those on a per-process allowlist.
 The mode is currently only available on x86_64 and is mainly meant for testing what syscalls are being used by particular threads.